-The process may sound labor intensive.
-Really, it is not.
-The reason I started in the oven and moved the chicken to the grill is because of me!
-I am notorious for starting something on the grill and getting caught up making sides indoors only to return to the grill and find it burned beyond recognition.
-Rather than messing this up, I opted to reduce the outdoor cooking time.
+The process may sound labor intensive but, really, it is not.
+The reason I started cooking the chicken in the oven and then moved the chicken to the grill is because of me!
+I am notorious for starting something on the grill and getting caught up making the rest of the meal indoors only to return to the grill and find the food burned beyond recognition.
+Rather than messing this up, I reduced the length of time I would have to be tending to the grill outdoors by pre-cooking the chicken part-way.
 Everything came out great.
-Delicious!
+It was delicious!

 Preheat oven to 400 degrees

-Remove the chicken from the bowl (saving the marinade in the refrigerator) and put it on a foil-covered jelly roll pan.
+Remove the chicken from the bowl (saving the marinade in the refrigerator) and put it on a foil-covered baking pan.

 Precook the chicken in the oven for 30 minutes.